DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

 ##### field(integrationOptions.alternateDataFields): Boolean
 Default Value: **true**.
-Specifies whether to alternate data fields in the resulting chart or not.
+Specifies whether to alternate data fields in the resulting chart.
-Applies only if the PivotGrid contains several data fields.
+Applies only if the PivotGrid contains multiple data fields.

 ##### field(integrationOptions.customizeChart): function()
 Allows you to customize the Chart's appearance.